mhlotto/wema-food/README.md

 ## How to contribute
 1) Pick your change type: add or edit a restaurant, or add a guide.
-2) For restaurants: copy the template below into `data/restaurants.yaml`, fill the fields, and update `last_verified`.
+2) For restaurants: add a new file in `data/restaurants/` using the template below, fill the fields, and update `last_verified`.
+Required: `town`; optional but encouraged: `neighborhood`.
 3) Keep notes concise and factual.
 Include a source (menu link or visit date) in `sources`.
 4) For guides: add a new Markdown file under `guides/` using the guide template in `guides/README.md`.
+5) Run `python scripts/build_data.py` to regenerate aggregated YAML (for validator and Pages).
-5) Open a PR.
+6) Open a PR.
 If you spot mistakes, please also bump `last_verified` to the date you confirmed the info.

 ## Restaurant fields (summary)
 - `name`, `neighborhood`, `address`, `phone`, `website`, optional `coordinates` (`lat`, `lng`).